csrg-utfsm/csrg-utfsm.github.io/index.md

 Currently gcc is not getting installed even when declared as a requirement To load env vars you can do "source ~/.bashrc" or logout and login

+After the instalation of ACS-ExtProds, and before de ACS instalation, a session logout-login is needed in order to load the environment variables (now in profile.d files)

 ## [](#header-3) Places to look for packages:
 In order to save time, the lookup of existing RPMs in other flavors of RPM using S.O. is highly recommended.